Immigration Lawyer Chicago/ Resources/ FAQs/ What are Notices to Appear (NTAs)?

 The second key takeaway affects the category of individuals to whom USCIS may issue a notice to appear.
 The new memo includes language that is extremely broad and basically states that USCIS may issue a notice to appear to any individual who is not lawfully present at the time an immigration benefit is denied.

 As of yet, the new notice to appear policy memo will not be implemented with respect to employment-based petitions and humanitarian applications and petitions at this time.
 Regardless, since the memorandum is new, USCIS states that it is taking an incremental approach to implement the new policy memo, meaning that it is ironing out the details on the memos implementation.
-Thus, it is important to seek counsel from an experienced immigration attorney when seeking an immigration benefit to make sure everything is done according to the law and conforms to the constantly changing regulations.
+Thus, it is important to seek counsel from an experienced immigration and deportation lawyer when seeking an immigration benefit to make sure everything is done according to the law and conforms to the constantly changing regulations.

 Students who are in the United States under an F-1 student visa may want to seek an extension of status or change their status.
 These students apply for their extension of status or change of status during the time that their F-1 student visa is still valid.
 However, since USCIS is having such prolonged delays in the adjudication of many types of cases, the student’s F-1 visa may lapse.
 Under the new memo, if their application is denied and the student’s F-1 visa lapsed during the time their application was being adjudicated, when USCIS denies the student’s application, the student will no longer have lawful status in the United States, meaning that USCIS may issue an NTA and place the student in removal proceedings.